mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ## [Primal and Dual Warm Start](@id DcPrimalDualWarmStartManual)
-Utilizing the `DcOptimalPowerFlow` type and proceeding directly to the solver offers the advantage of a warm start.
-In this scenario, the initial primal and dual values for the subsequent solving step correspond to the solution obtained from the previous step.
+Solving the same `DcOptimalPowerFlow` type again provides a warm start.
+Here, the initial primal and dual values for the next solve correspond to the solution obtained from the previous step.

 ---